RRFayad/ai-for-devs/notes.md

 - Remember I can write the prompt in a comment

 - `cmd+i` opens the chat, and I ahve different options

+## Configuring Copilot

+- Among the settings, there are 2 Max finds to be particularly interesting:

+  - **Use Instruction Files**

+    - I can create a file with general guidelines

+  - **Temporal Context**
+    - Consider the last changes, may be usefiul fpor exampe qhen ccreating an util functions - so it can suggest the import and implementation

+- So, the key point is to be aware that those settings exist, and check them sometimes, as they get updated frequently